Access Money Habitudes Online:

 “They don’t have the time to sit down with their kids.
 And they don’t share the financial situation in their home.
 It’s like, ‘Let’s not talk about it.’
 Parents just deal with it and don’t include the kids.”

 “It’s not a PowerPoint!
-I think PowerPoint is wonderful, but sometimes I think it’s overused and I feel like people get more out of doing than just sitting there listening and reading or having someone read to you, which is one of my pet peeves about workshops.
-With the cards, they’re actually doing something so it gets them involved and then they share with each other.
-I just think it’s a better learning setting than to do a PowerPoint or lecture the whole time.
+Doing it, rather than just sitting there listening and reading or having someone read to them.
+It is more effective and addresses one of my pet peeves about workshops.
+The cards, in this case, engage them in an activity, and then they share.
+I just think it’s a better learning setting than doing a PowerPoint or lecture the whole time.
 It gets them involved and ready to listen,” she says.

-With a little bit of coaching from the instructor, students connect how their Habitude type plays into why they’re making a budget, tracking their expenses or setting personal money goals.
+With a little bit of coaching from the instructor, students connect how their Habitude type plays into why they’re making a budget, tracking their expenses, or setting personal money goals.
 Interestingly, she sees how – at least anecdotally – students who have had real-life money management experiences by undertaking 4-H agricultural projects seem to have a better sense of financial skills and priorities versus other youth and adult groups.
 Following Money Habitudes, she may use tools like Iowa State University’s Allowance Game, which teaches students to prioritize spending among various categories.
-At the end of the class, she encourages students to share what they learned, hoping that they: recognize needs versus wants; understand what a budget is and why it’s important; and are motivated to spend and save better.

-When Pfeiffer had to do a last-minute presentation for foster grandparents – who earn a small stipend to work as classroom mentors and aides – she decided to try using a variant of her typical class structure (but replaced the Teen cards with the adult version).
-She feared that the format wouldn’t translate well for older adults and was also concerned that they wouldn’t be interested in sitting through financial classes.
+When Pfeiffer had to conduct a last-minute presentation for foster grandparents – who earn a small stipend to work as classroom mentors and aides – she decided to try using a variant of her typical class structure (but replaced the Teen cards with the adult version).
 After all, even though foster grandparents tend to be a low-income group, they’d been paying bills for decades.
 They didn’t want to be lectured about managing their money.

 Regardless of the audience to which Pfeiffer is speaking, she knows it’s usually a group that is not enthusiastic about the topic.
 That makes for a challenging and potentially unpleasant environment in which to learn – and to teach.

-“There are not many people who really want to hear about financial education,” she says.
+“There are not many people who want to hear about financial education,” she says.

 Seeing that the Money Habitudes activity made for a better learning and teaching environment in her other classes, Pfeiffer added the cards to her homebuyers and homeowners workshops; the cards augment the curriculum outlined by the Homebuyer Educators Association.
 Here the cards help couples feel more comfortable with each other and better understand how they handle money.
 When fearing foreclosure and feeling caught in a contentious situation, such breakthroughs are a positive, hopeful step.

-However, beyond simply getting people in her pre-foreclosure classes to feel more comfortable with their partners, the Money Habitudes cards also build broader goodwill among the entire class.
-They help put people on equal footing, make the material feel more approachable and foster a more upbeat, supportive and cohesive group says Pfeiffer.
+However, beyond merely enhancing people’s comfort with their partners in her pre-foreclosure classes, the Money Habitudes cards also cultivate broader goodwill among the entire class.
+They place people on equal footing, render the material more approachable, and nurture a more upbeat, supportive, and cohesive group, says Pfeiffer.

 “They have to come to the meeting; they’re required.
 And they’re resentful and embarrassed.
 But that’s what’s nice about using the cards: it gets them busy, it gets them involved in it and then they start sharing,” she says of the common bonds that Money Habitudes establishes, turning aloof strangers into sympathetic supporters.
 “They look at it and they see themselves and they hear others making the same comments.
 It gets them to talk.”